Kitware/paraview-docs/README.md

   changes to the `gh-pages` branch on this repo.
 * When adding a new version, you should edit the `versions.json` file in the `gh-pages` branch to ensure it all the versions listed and labelled correctly.
+  When adding new commits to gh-pages branch, ensure that last commit is the nightly doc update commit since the automatic builders ammend the last commit.

 ## How to update the generated script